• ROENFR

 (3) Each representative trade union and employer confederation at the national level has by right one seat in the Plenary of the Economic and Social Council.

-(4) The distribution of the other available seats, both for the employer side and for the trade union side, up to the number of 15 seats will be established by protocol concluded within each side.
-This will be done by consensus, and in case of disagreement, by vote, within each side, with a three-quarters majority of the total number of representative confederations at the national level.
+(4) The distribution of the other available seats, both for the employer side and for the trade union side, up to the number of 15 seats will be established by protocol concluded within each party.
+This will be done by consensus, and in case of disagreement, by vote, within each party, with a three-quarters majority of the total number of representative confederations at the national level.

-(5) In case the provisions of paragraph (4) are not fulfilled at least 15 days before the end of the mandate of the functioning Plenary, within each side, each representative trade union and employer confederation at the national level receives by right a second seat in the Plenary of the Economic and Social Council.
+(5) In the event of non-fulfilment of the provisions of paragraph (4) at least 15 days before the end of the mandate of the functioning Plenary, within each party, each representative trade union and employer confederation at the national level receives by right a second seat in the Plenary of the Economic and Social Council.
 The distribution of the other available seats up to the number of 15 seats is done by consensus.

-(8) Within 10 days from the date of communication of the Secretary General`s notification regarding the request of a new representative employer/trade union confederation at the national level for allocation of a seat in the Plenary of the Economic and Social Council, the employer/trade union confederation that holds the most seats in the CES Plenary is obliged to communicate the withdrawal of a representative from the CES Plenary in order to vacate the seat to be made available to the new confederation.
+(8) Within 10 days from the date of communication of the Secretary General´s notification regarding the request of a new representative employer/trade union confederation at the national level for allocation of a seat in the Plenary of the Economic and Social Council, the employer/trade union confederation that holds the most seats in the CES Plenary has the obligation to communicate the withdrawal of a representative from the CES Plenary in order to vacate the seat to be made available to the new confederation.

-(9) In case of parity between several employer/trade union confederations with the largest number of seats in the Plenary, within 5 days from the communication of the notification provided in paragraph (7), the employer/trade union confederations with at least two seats in the CES Plenary will organize a draw to designate the confederation that will release a seat to be occupied by the new representative confederation at the national level.
-The confederation thus selected will communicate to CES, within 10 days from the draw, the nominal withdrawal of a representative from the CES Plenary in order to vacate the seat, respectively to make the seat available to the new confederation.
+(9) In case of parity between several employer/trade union confederations with the highest number of seats in the Plenary, within 5 days from the communication of the notification provided in paragraph (7), the employer/trade union confederations with at least two seats in the CES Plenary will organize a draw to designate the confederation that will release a seat to be occupied by the new representative confederation at the national level.
+The confederation thus selected will communicate to CES, within 10 days from the draw, the withdrawal of a representative from the CES Plenary in order to vacate the seat for the new confederation.

 (11) The time interval between the date of submission of the request by the newly recognized representative confederation at the national level and the date of validation of the member proposed by it shall not exceed 30 days.

-(12) The mandate of the new member of the Plenary of the Economic and Social Council will end with the end of the mandate of the Plenary in activity.
+(12) The mandate of the new member of the Plenary of the Economic and Social Council will end upon the completion of the mandate of the Plenary in activity.

 Art.
-27 – The CES Plenary is legally constituted on the date of the appointment/validation of at least 24 members, provided that each side is represented by at least 8 members.
+27 – The CES Plenary is legally constituted on the date of appointment/validation of at least 24 members, provided that each party is represented by at least 8 members.

 Art.
 28 – (1) The first meeting of the new Plenary is convened by the Secretary General of CES 5 days before the expiration of the mandate of the functioning Plenary.